davidrojasleon/mcctool-landing/index.md

 - template: content-feature
   block: feature-1
   media_alignment: Left
-  headline: "<strong>USAGE </strong>/ FAQ"
+  headline: "<strong>About </strong>the MCC Tool"
-  content: '<strong>Introduction to This Tool<br></strong>Rates of multimorbidity
+  content: '<strong>Multiple Chronic Conditions<br></strong>Rates of multimorbidity
     are rising globally.
-In the US, patients with multiple chronic conditions account for an estimated 70% of all healthcare spending.
-In recent years, health systems have responded to this increasing burden with financial (value-based financing, care quality benchmarks) and clinical innovations (care coordination programs, co-located specialty clinics).
-This tool was designed to help analysts and researchers determine which segments of their populations who have multiple chronic conditions.
-    In addition, it can help sort health systems data by prevalence and attributed spending of multiple chronic conditions.
+Overall, 42% of adults have multiple chronic conditions (MCC);
+    that number rises to over 80% of those over 65 years of age.
+In the United States, patients with multiple chronic conditions account for an estimated 70% of all healthcare spending.
+Health systems have responded to this increasing burden by implementing financial and clinical innovations to improve quality and keep costs under control.Gaps in what is known about the global MCC burden persist.
+For example, much of what is studied focuses on older adults, while there has been less research on younger adults and those who live in low- and middle-income countries.
+In addition, while there is some evidence regarding the most common clusters of chronic conditions in a given area, less is known about the myriad ways multimorbidity can occur in a patient or group of patients.<br><br><strong>The MCC Tool<span style="text-decoration: underline;"><br></span></strong>A standard methodology to evaluate the prevalence and associated costs of patients with multiple chronic conditions could be beneficial to health systems, researchers, and governments as they implement new care models and financial incentives to achieve quality and cost goals.
+We designed a tool to help determine which segments of a given population have specific multiple chronic conditions.
+The main purpose is to provide health systems analysts with a simple descriptive method that can be applied to any population for whom medical claims data are available.
+Importantly, this tool allows the exploration of multimorbidity without any assumptions (i.e. that may come from more complex statistical or machine learning techniques) or demographic limitations.In addition, it can help sort health systems data by prevalence and attributed spending of multiple chronic conditions.
 The key functionality of this tool lies in defining, navigating, and sorting <strong>‘segments’ </strong>within a population.
 Here we define ‘Segments’ as a group of patients defined by 1 or 2 chronic conditions, an age group, and legal sex (‘M’ or ‘F’, as represented in insurance claims data).
-    These fields should all be available as part of most existing insurance claim data sets.<br><br><strong>Generating Chronic Disease Categories<br></strong>We
+These fields are commonly found in existing insurance claim data sets.'
-    have built this tool to be readily compatible with the ICD-9 diagnosis code: chronic disease category mapping available from the <a href="https://www.hcup-us.ahrq.gov/toolssoftware/chronic/chronic.jsp"><span style="text-decoration: underline;">Healthcare Cost and Utilization Project</span></a>.<br><br><strong>Generating
-    Segments:What format does my healthcare data need to be in?</strong>In order to utilize this tool, you need to aggregate claims data by member-year.
-This means that each row in your data should represent a single member in a single year of utilization.<br><br><strong>How should I go about generating segments?<br></strong>Utilize SampleSegmentation.ipynb with your existing data to generate a sample set of segments and visualizations.
-Leave an issue on the github page or contact me at usnishm at (g)mail dot com if you have any additional questions.<br><br><strong>Citation:<br></strong><em>Manuscript in Press.</em> <br>BMJ Open'
   media:
     image: "/uploads/2019/08/05/questions-1.png"
     alt_text: FAQ